intellibar/main/README.md

 ### ChatGPT at your fingertips

-⇧⌘Space and chat — no logins, no captchas, no tab switching.
+⇧⌘Space and chat — no logins, no captchas, no tab switching

 ![Hero shot](./assets/hero.png)